 I’ve complained about juice bar smoothies in the past.
 The ones that look healthy at first, but are actually mostly ice cream.
 Recently I’ve noticed healthier smoothie options popping up at juice bars like Whole Foods and even our local shop, Blenders.

-After sharing my favorite Beet Detox Juice, Apple Cider Vinegar Drink and Lemon Detox Water Recipes, some readers were asking for a detox smoothie recipe.
+After sharing my favorite Beet Detox Juice, Apple Cider Vinegar Drink or Hot Apple Cider Vinegar Drink, and Lemon Detox Water Recipes, some readers were asking for a detox smoothie recipe.
 You can find our 10 Best Detox Drinks here!
 There are many ways one could make a “detox smoothie” but this version is essentially a copycat of one I like at Blenders, The Cleanse, which was developed by local Registered Dietitian Jennifer Tasca.

 Detox Smoothie Ingredients